LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/meta_predicate_1.rst.txt

    meta_predicate([Module:Template, ...])

 Declares meta-predicates, i.e., predicates that have arguments that will be called as goals.
-An argument may also be a *closure* instead of a goal if the meta-predicate uses the :ref:`methods_call_N` Logtalk built-in methods to construct and call the actual goal from the closure and the additional arguments.
+An argument may also be a :term:`closure` instead of a goal if the meta-predicate uses the :ref:`methods_call_N` Logtalk built-in methods to construct and call the actual goal from the closure and the additional arguments.